capsule-corp-ternoa/ternoa-doc/docs/for-developers/advanced-guides/sign-without-keyring.md

 		const nonce = (
 			await query("system", "account", [address])
 		).nonce.toNumber();
-		//3.2- Connect to the extention you want to use to get an injector (here we use directly Polkadot extension) const { web3FromAddress } = await import("@polkadot/extension-dapp");
+		//3.2- Connect to the extension you want to use to get an injector (here we use directly Polkadot extension) const { web3FromAddress } = await import("@polkadot/extension-dapp");
 		const injector = await web3FromAddress(address);
 		const signer = injector?.signer;